Architecture and Concepts of Infinite Scale

 Use this link to download the Infinite Scale C4 Model raw description file.

-A storage spaces registry then allows listing the capabilities of storage spaces, e.g. free space, quota, owner, syncable, root ETag, upload workflow steps…
+A storage spaces registry then allows listing the capabilities of storage spaces, e.g. free space, quota, managers, syncable, root ETag etc.

 For detailed information on the implementation of spaces, check out the Developer Guide.